ambernettech/chefdk-fundamentals/scene_07.md

 48
 -

 Wonderful.
-Now its time to add similar functionaly to the apache cookbook.
+Now its time to add similar functionality to the apache cookbook.

-Update content attribute of the file resource, named slash-var-slash-dub-dub-dub-slash-h-t-m-l-slash-index-dot-h-t-m-l, to include the node's ipaddress and its hostname.
+Update the file resource, named slash-var-slash-dub-dub-dub-slash-h-t-m-l-slash-index-dot-h-t-m-l, to be created with the content that includes the node's ipaddress and its hostname.

 Run the tests to verify that the changes did not break anything.

-Update the version of the cookbook and then commit the changes.
+Update the version of the cookbook.

+And then commit the changes.

 > Allow the attendees time to complete this exercise